Covering: The Hidden Assault on Our Civil Rights: Gay Passing

 While in Oxford, Yoshino had fallen in love.
 The person he loved was not a woman.
 He had to tell his dad this.
 He then came out to his mom.
 Though they were both supportive, he knew that this was not what they wanted.
 Passing is best defined through the "don’t ask, don’t tell" policy, which has been in effect since the Congress and the Department of Defense put it in place in 1993.
 Rather than trying to change a gay person's perspective and likings, they would just ignore the fact that a person was gay.
-The shift from conversion to passing was gradual and did not necessary represent an advance in society's acceptance of homosexuals, because of their overlapping.
+The shift from conversion to passing was gradual and did not necessarily represent an advance in society's acceptance of homosexuals, because of their overlapping.
 Passing was an act that his parents demonstrated.
 Though they accepted the fact that Kenji was gay, it was not something talked about, and more ignored from their thought of their son.